PFTrack Documentation Workspace

 Scrub bar with green line

-The green line is made up of fragments that are 1 frame wide which form a continuous region when adjacent frames are cached.
+The green line is made up of fragments that are 1 frame wide which form a continuous region when adjacent frames are cached whilst playing or scrubbing through a clip.

 The amount of memory available for use by the RAM cache can be adjusted in the Preferences window.